Robotic Surgery Treats Mitral Valve Prolapse

 Small leakages may not cause complications.
 But larger leakages – more severe mitral valve regurgitation – can cause shortness of breath, fatigue, and lightheadedness.
 They can also be life-threatening.

-The severity of Robert’s leakage made him a good candidate for robotic and minimally invasive heart surgery – and AHN is the only program in western Pennsylvania that could do it.
+The severity of Robert’s leakage made him a good candidate for robotic and minimally invasive heart surgery – and AHN is the only program in western Pennsylvania* that could do it using the da Vinci Surgical System.

 Robotic surgery to the rescue

-Dr. McGregor performed Robert’s robot-assisted heart surgery using the da Vinci Surgical System.
+Dr. McGregor performed Robert’s surgery with the da Vinci System.
 Robotic surgery is minimally invasive, allowing surgeons to operate through a few small incisions.
-The da Vinci System also increases the precision of a surgeon’s hand movements.
+It also increases the precision of a surgeon’s hand movements.
 These precise movements help make reconstructive work on valves possible.

 - Shorter recovery times